i05nagai/memorandum/language/english_speaking.md

         * How could a supposedly intelligent person be so stupid?
         * Anne is coming for a visit in March, supposedly.
 * flick
+    * flick through
+        * flip through
+        * to look quickly at the pages of a magazine, book, etc.
     * quick movement
         * a sudden, quick movement
         * with a flick of its fail, the cat was gone